SlothPlayer2241/Kiva-More-Optimized/README.md

 - Two different keyboard designs, plus option to hide the keyboard entirely.

 ## Installation
-Download the latest version of Kivix for Windows 64-bit using the [installer](https://github.com/arduano/Kiva/releases/latest/download/KivaInstaller.exe).
-Internet connection required.

-Kivix features **fully automatic updates**, installing in the background and applying updates on restart.

-To opt out of auto updates, use the [portable version](https://github.com/arduano/Kiva/releases/latest/download/KivaPortable.zip).
+The Kivix Installer is not entirely ready to be published yet, use the [portable version](https://github.com/arduano/Kiva/releases/latest/download/KivaPortable.zip) instead.

 DirectX 11 is required for the program to run, which can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=17431).

 ## Usage
-Install and run the program.
+Just run the program.
 Many settings include a question mark button next to them to explain their purpose.

 ## License
-Kivix is licensed under the [Don't Be a Dick Public License](LICENSE).
+Kivix is licensed under the [Public License](LICENSE).

 ## Screenshots
 <img src="https://imgur.com/VTtKDbv.png" width="512" />